demisto/content-docs/docs/integrations/fetching-incidents.md

 ## Advenced

 ### Generic fetch with look back
-Use the generic look back functions for fetching missing incidents that are indexed a while after they are created.
+Use the generic look-back methods for fetching missing incidents.

 #### Use case
 During a **fetch-incidents** run, some edge-cases might cause missing incidents from the 3rd-party product.
 The most common are: